rkxuan/MetaGpro/README.md

 ## Structure

-prompt_graph/attack: various meta-gradient attacks and out MetaGpro
+prompt_graph/attack: various meta-gradient attacks and our MetaGpro

-prompt_graph/data: the dataset and how to load graph as tensor
+prompt_graph/data: the dataset and how to load graph as pytorch tensor

 prompt_graph/defense: the defense strategy (i.e. PruneG)